masc-ucsc/docs/docs/pyrope/06b-instantiation.md

 // RTL equivalent
 var sel = (!cond1 and !cond2, cond1, cond2)@[]  // one hot encode
 var res2= __hotmux(sel, a, b, c)
 assume !(cond1 and cond2)                       // one hot check

 lec res, res2
 ```

-The `match` is similar to the `unique if` but also checks that one of the options is
+The `match` is similar to the `unique if` but also checks that one of the
-enabled, which allows further optimizations.
+options is enabled, which allows further optimizations.
+From a Verilog designer
+point of view, the `match` is a "full parallel" and the `unique if` is a
+"parallel".
+Both are checked at verification and optimized at synthesis.

 ```
 var res = a